 Mr. Donovan enlisted in the Air Force in 1977 and received his commission through the Air Force Officer Training School in January 1982.
-While on active duty, he gained an extensive background in Air Force operations, commanded a fighter squadron and the Air Force Officer Training School, held a variety of operational flying and staff assignments at the wing, major command and joint and combined staff levels, and was an Air Combat Command F-15C demonstration pilot.
+While on active duty, he gained an extensive background in Air Force operations, commanded a fighter squadron and the Air Force Officer Training School, held a variety of operational flying and staff assignments at the wing, major command and joint and combined staff levels and was an Air Combat Command F-15C Eagledemonstration pilot.
 Mr. Donovan is a graduate of the Air Force School of Advanced Airpower Studies and the Army Advanced Operational Art Studies Fellowship.
-He was a command pilot with more than 2,900 flight hours in the F-15C Eagle and F-5E Tiger II, including combat sorties during Operation Southern Watch.
+He was a command pilot with more than 2,900 flight hours in the F-15C and F-5E Tiger II, including combat sorties during Operation Southern Watch.

-1981 Bachelor of Science, technical management, Regis University, Denver, Colo.
+1981 Bachelor of Science, Technical Management, Regis University, Denver, Colo.

 1986 Squadron Officer School, Maxwell Air Force Base, Ala.